The trap of identification

 If there is any danger on the path of integration, then it’s the identification.
 If there is something that really makes us suffer and confused, then it’s the identification.
 If there is something that halts our growth, then it’s the identification.

-Our identification with things we use and circumstances we experience in life.
+Our identification with things we use and the circumstances we experience in life.

 We identify with the material surroundings.
 We identify with our social, family, work and intimate roles.
 With tasks we perform, tools we wield, stuff we use.
 With money, opinions, teachings, social status, wealth, past, future, people around, ups and downs, symbols, forms.
 We identify with pain and suffering we experience.
 We identify with energy and information flowing through us.
 We identify with physical, emotional and mental states we experience.